katrinleinweber/v0dro.github.io/_posts/2020-01-19-pytorch-tensor-iterator-internals.md

 The above loop works by following a particular convention for the naming of the types and variables.
-You specify the input type and output type of your tensors in the first and third arguments. `scalar_t` is a type that can generically be used for denoting a pytorch scalar type such as `float`, `double`, `long` etc. The input tensor and output tensors are specified in the second and fourth arguments (in this case `t` and `r_`), and the dimension that we want to iterate over is specified as the fifth argument (`dimension`).
+You specify the input type and output type of your tensors in the first and third arguments. `scalar_t` is a type that can generically be used for denoting a PyTorch scalar type such as `float`, `double`, `long` etc. Internally, PyTorch uses the `scalar_t` for compiling the file multiple times for different definitions of `scalar_t` (as in for different data types like `float`, `int`, etc.).
+The input tensor and output tensors are specified in the second and fourth arguments (in this case `t` and `r_`), and the dimension that we want to iterate over is specified as the fifth argument (`dimension`).